iron-io/docs/worker/reference/api/index.md

 The request should be JSON-encoded and consist of an object with a single property, `tasks`, which contains an array of objects.
 Each object in the array should consist of:

 * **code_name**: The name of the code package to execute for this task.
-* **payload**: A string of data to be passed to the worker (usually JSON) so the worker knows exactly what worker it should perform.
+* **payload**: A string of data to be passed to the worker (usually JSON) so the worker knows exactly what work it should perform.
 This is the equivalent to a message in a typical message queue.
 The payload will be available in a file that your worker can access.
-File location will be passed in via the -payload argument.
+The file name is available in the environment variable called `PAYLOAD_FILE`.
+In old style code packages, the `-payload` argument passed to the command also has the payload.
 The payload cannot be larger than 64KB in size.

 Optionally, each object in the array can also contain the following: